Mothers’ and Young People’s Study

 What does this study add?

-The study has collected detailed information on maternal and child health from pregnancy to age ten.
-It is one of the few pregnancy cohort studies with prospectively collected data on common maternal health problems and repeated measurement of exposure to intimate partner violence spanning the period from early pregnancy to ten years postpartum.
+The study has collected detailed information on maternal and child health over a 20-year period.
+It is one of the few pregnancy cohort studies with prospectively collected data on common maternal health problems and repeated measurement of exposure to intimate partner violence spanning the period from early pregnancy to eighteen yearspostpartum.
 Evidence from the study has already highlighted the importance on ongoing primary care and support for mothers tailored to social context and extending well beyond the perinatal period.

 What’s next?